Georg Egloff: Early life

 Georg Brandl Egloff was born in Monterey, California to David and Susan Egloff.
 He grew up in Oberlin, Ohio.
 While still in high school, he studied composition, electronic music, and jazz piano at the Oberlin Conservatory of Music.
 He attended the Berklee College of Music in Boston and received a bachelor's degree in performance and composition in 1986.

 Music career

 Egloff moved to New York City in 1986, where he performed as a jazz pianist in Manhattan.
-He served as the Tuesday night pianist at the famous Village Gate club on Bleecker Street.
+He served as the Tuesday night pianist at the Village Gate club on Bleecker Street.
 During that period, he performed at The Village Vanguard, the Blue Note, Chicago Blues, Zanzibar, the Knitting Factory, and Sweet Basil.
 He worked with many jazz and blues artists including Ruth Brown and Linda Hopkins.

 In the 1990s, Egloff began working in rock and pop music venues with singers including Jeff Buckley, Joan Osborne, Ronnie Spector and Johnny Thunders.
 He recorded as a session keyboardist on many projects, including work for producers Phil Ramone and Frank Filipetti, and recorded a version of "My Way" for the Frank Sinatra Duets series.

 He scored his first short film, The Anniversary, directed by Noah Kline in 1991.